wearefuturegov/sms-message-tool/README.md

 - ~~fix bug with new contact creation~~ (DONE)
 - ~~auto signature (custom content per user, checkbox on/off)~~ (DONE)
 - ~~don't show "go to bottom" button when the conversation is too short to scroll~~ (DONE)
+- ~~refactor APIs to use consistent error handling~~ (DONE)

 1. improve load more messages (IN PROGRESS)
 2. improve loading skeletons (IN PROGRESS)
 3. make sure all form submit handlers handle errors gracefully
-4. refactor APIs to use consistent error handling and to use same validation schemas as forms
+4. refactor APIs to use same validation schemas as forms
 5. add missing unit tests
 6. make sure pages gracefully 404 if conversation or contact can't be found